MicrosoftDocs/power-pages-docs/power-pages-docs/templates/data-workspace-after-school.md

     - ProfessorKendrick
 ---

 # Data workspace for After School Program

-The solution template comes with a rich set of sample data that you can edit from within the Maker Studio.
+The solution template comes with a rich set of sample data that you can edit from within the design studio.
 With the Data workspace, you can look at the tables that are part of the solution, edit the records, and add new records.

 | Pages                 | Tables                            |